No-Sew Universal Cuff Device For Better Utensil Control

 Universal cuffs, or u-cuffs, are designed to help individuals with a weak grip, or limited fine motor control, use a handled utensil independently when unable to maintain a grasp.
 This type of assistive device can help users with a weak grip strength have more control while gaining independence in activities of daily living.
 Quick and easy to set up, this DIY occupational therapy project requires no sewing.
+Tips for putting on the U-cuff one handed are included.

 DIY Universal Cuff

 This content is not intended as a substitute for medical treatment, diagnosis, or treatment.
 Always seek the advice of you physician, therapist, or other medical professional regarding a medical condition or treatment.
-See full disclosure here
+See full disclosure here.

 All links in this post are non-affiliate links and are provided for your convenience.